![]() |

 insmod hci_usb

-push the small switch on the left down side to right so that bluetooth can be switched on.
+push the small switch on the left down side to right so that bluetooth can

-cat /proc/acpi/toshiba/bluetooth then gives you a wireless_switch value of 513 which means you can start it by
+a wireless_switch value of 513 which means you can start it by

 echo blue_on:1 > /proc/acpi/toshiba/bluetooth